Rudolph the Red-Nosed Reindeer: Mastering Christmas Songs on the Piano and Keyboard

 And here’s what it sounds like:

-To inject a bit of movement into the piece, here’s a walking bass line comprised of quarter notes (crotchets).
+To inject a bit of movement into the piece, here’s a walking bass line comprised of quarter notes (crotchets) or eighth notes (quavers) and quarter notes (crotchets).

-Generally in each bar you play a bass note followed by a note one octave above, then repeat.
+From thereon, you generally play a bass note followed by a note one octave above, then repeat.

 In the final bar hold the third note (C) for two beats.